Robotto/ISS_LAMP/README.md

 ISS_LAMP
 ========

 Currently undergoing an extensive rewrite and restructuring, and also migrating to python3...
 This code was born ugly.. it's time to change that...
-I'm hoping to use this a some sort of a roadmap:
+I'm hoping to use this UMLish diagram a some sort of a roadmap:

 ![UML roadmap](ISS_LAMP_SERVER.png)